-Commercial success was almost immediate with a sale to the Canadian Department of National Defence for a remote Arctic base.
+Commercial success was almost immediate with a sale to the Canadian Department of National Defense for a remote Arctic base.
 This was quickly followed by projects for a community in Alaska and medical waste treatment in the Caribbean.
-Since then, EWS has won multi-million dollar contracts with organizations such as Barrick, DeBeers, Vale, NATO, the Canadian Department of Defence and the US Air Force.
+Since then, EWS has won multi-million dollar contracts with organizations such as Barrick, DeBeers, Vale, NATO, the Canadian Department of Defense and the US Air Force.

 We were among the first to include Programmable Logic Control to small incinerators – providing real-time process optimization, yielding cleaner emissions.
 Over a period of 10 years, EWS invested heavily in research and development, including extensive third-party emissions testing and independent verification of performance.